obsidian-tasks-group/obsidian-tasks/README.md

 1. Search for "Tasks" in Obsidian's community plugins browser
 2. Enable the plugin in your Obsidian settings (find "Tasks" under "Community plugins").
 3. Check the settings.
-It makes sense to set the global filter early on (if you want one).
+It makes sense to set the Global Filter early on (if you want one).
 4. Replace the "Toggle checkbox status" hotkey with "Tasks: Toggle Done".
     - I recommend you remove the original toggle hotkey and set the "Tasks" toggle to `Ctrl + Enter` (or `Cmd + Enter` on a mac).